edoburu/django-staff-toolbar/README.rst

 * Full configuration of the displayed toolbar items.
 * API for adding custom menu items.

-This package has been tested in Django 1.5.
+This package has been tested in Django 1.5 and 1.6.

 .. image:: https://github.com/edoburu/django-staff-toolbar/raw/master/docs/images/staff_toolbar.png
    :width: 142px